 It’s a Shame None of Your Other Customers Can Figure it Out

-I saw the same thing happen when I was working at MMC Networks.
+I saw the same thing happen when I was working at MMC Networks on B2B MVP.
 We developed and sold these complex network processors and in the beginning our only customer was Cisco.
 We developed the silicon and a specialized compiler for them.
 However, Cisco did the programming of the chips and there were certain aspects of writing the code where Cisco said, “Don’t worry about that, we can care of that.”
 Then we went to IBM and several other potential customers and as they started to use the chips in their product they would ask, “How do you make these modes work?”
 We realized that Cisco had written extensions to the compiler to handle certain aspects the devices.
 And our other customers couldn’t take advantage of those features.
 It wasn’t because we hadn’t put them in the product.
 It was because we hadn’t actually developed the whole product.

 Where Is The Transmission That Goes With This Engine?